Charleston Harbor Post 45 Overview

-The Charleston Harbor Post 45 Deepening Project looks to address transportation inefficiencies by deepening and widening Charleston Harbor to allow for growth in the shipping industry with the influx of Post-Panamax ships calling on port in the Lowcountry.
-The project will provide over $169 M in average annual benefits.
+The Charleston Harbor is now the deepest port on the East Coast at 52 feet.
+On Dec.
+5, 2022, the Charleston District gathered with stakeholders to celebrate the completion of the Charleston Harbor Post 45 Deepening Project.
+This project addressed transportation inefficiencies by deepening and widening Charleston Harbor to allow for growth in the shipping industry with the influx of post-Panamax ships calling on the port in the Lowcountry.

-The Charleston District has been working with the project’s non-federal sponsor, the South Carolina Ports Authority, since 2010 to complete studies and move the project toward a 52 foot deep federal channel.
-The project is one of the first seven that President Obama’s Administration expedited under its “We Can't Wait” initiative for critical infrastructure projects.
+The Charleston District has worked with the project's non-federal sponsor, the South Carolina Ports Authority, since 2010 to complete studies and move the project toward a 52-foot-deep federal channel.
+The project was one of the first seven that President Obama's Administration expedited under its "We Can't Wait" initiative for critical infrastructure projects.

-Post 45 is the first study to be completed in the Corps entirely under their new SMART Planning process, as part of the Corps' Planning Modernization effort.
+Post 45 is the first study to be completed in the Corps under their new SMART Planning process as part of the Corps' Planning Modernization effort.
 This enabled the Charleston District to complete the Feasibility Phase in four years for approximately $11 million after an original estimate of seven years and $20 million.
-The Charleston District worked in close collaboration with state and federal partner agencies to complete the required studies and associated environmental reviews and permits.
+The Charleston District collaborated closely with state and federal partner agencies to complete the required studies and associated environmental reviews and permits.
 This has led Post 45 to become a model for future Civil Works projects around the Corps.

 Post 45 Documentation